Ecuador Bird Photography

 Itinerary

-Day 1: arrival in Quito
+Day 1: Arrival in Quito

 Our workshop begins in Quito, the beautiful and historic capital city of Ecuador, where we’ll have an evening orientation and dinner.
 Night in Quito.

-Days 2-5: the Amazon
+Days 2-5: The Amazon

-Scarlet Macaw
+Blue-and-yellow Macaw

-After our time in the Amazon, we’ll head west to the east slopes of the Andes, where Cabañas San Isidro will be our base for two nights.
-Here, we’ll begin to get a taste of the spectacular hummingbird diversity of the Andes, with species such as the breathtaking Long-tailed Sylph and Chestnut-breasted Coronet being regular visitors to the lodge grounds.
-The San Isidro Black-banded Owl is often encountered in this area, as well as a multitude of other bird species.
+After our time in the Amazon, we'll head west to the eastern slopes of the Andes, where Cabañas San Isidro will be our base for two nights.
+Here, we'll begin to experience the spectacular hummingbird diversity of the Andes, with species such as the breathtaking Long-tailed Sylph and Chestnut-breasted Coronet regularly visiting the lodge grounds.

-Days 8-9: the high Andes
+Days 8-9: The High Andes

 Days 10-13: Tandayapa Valley and Mindo area